 If the AZ containing a Nomad follower server fails, there is no immediate impact to the Nomad leader server or cluster operations.
 However, there still must be a Raft quorum in order to properly manage a future failure of the Nomad leader server.

-In the event of a region-level failure (which would contain an entire Nomad server cluster), clients are still be able to submit jobs to another region that is properly federated.
+In the event of a region-level failure (which would contain an entire Nomad server cluster), clients are still able to submit jobs to another region that is properly federated.
 However, data loss is likely as Nomad server clusters do not replicate their data to other region clusters.
 See Multi-region Federation for more setup information.

 - Read Deployment Guide to learn the steps required to install and configure a single HashiCorp Nomad cluster.